TAMM: Tensor Algebra for Many-body Methods: CC TAMM IMPLEMENTATIONS

-Table~\ref{tab:ccsd_t_performance} shows the TAMM-based triples correction (T) calculation performance compared to NWChem on 512 nodes of OLCF Summit.
+Table~\ref{tab:ccsd_t_performance} shows the TAMM-based {NWChemEx} triples correction (T) calculation\cite{ccsd_github} performance compared to NWChem on 512 nodes of OLCF Summit.
 Time is given in seconds.
 NWChem has a GPU implementation of the triples correction and uses all 6 GPUs and 42 CPU cores on each node.
-The TAMM based triples correction uses only 6 MPI ranks per node, where each MPI rank is mapped to a single GPU.
+The TAMM-based triples correction uses only \textblack{six} MPI ranks per node, where each MPI rank is mapped to a single GPU.
 For the BChl and $\beta$-carotene molecules, we observe a speedup of $\sim$6-18$\times$ for the TAMM implementation compared to the TCE implementation in NWChem.
-The finer details of the TAMM based triples correction implementation are detailed in ~\cite{triples_sc20}.
+The finer details of the TAMM-based triples correction implementation are detailed in Ref.~\citenum{triples_sc20}.